 Approximately 15% of strokes are hemorrhagic.

-CT or MRI scans, with high sensitivity for intracerebral hemorrhage, are essential in diagnosis.
+Computed tomography (CT) or magnetic resonance imaging (MRI) scans, with high sensitivity for intracerebral hemorrhage, are essential in diagnosis.

 Treatments for intracerebral hemorrhage and ischemic stroke differ radically.